Sharp Thresholds in Random Simple Temporal Graphs: Foremost tree evolution

 \subsection{Foremost tree growth}

-The main goal of this section is to estimate time by which a typical foremost tree in $\F_{n,1}$ acquires a given number of vertices.
-To conduct our analysis, we will consider the execution of \cref{alg:foremostTree} on a complete random temporal graph $(G, \lambda) \sim \F_{n,1}$ from some fixed vertex $v$ as a random process that reveals the edges of the resulting foremost tree for $v$ one by one in the order they are added to the tree.
+The main goal of this section is to estimate the time by which a typical foremost tree in $\F_{n,1}$ acquires a given number of vertices.
+In this subsection, we always assume~$n$ to be at least a sufficiently large constant.
+To conduct our analysis, we will consider the execution of \cref{alg:foremostTree} on a complete random temporal graph $(G, \lambda) \sim \F_{n,1}$ from some fixed vertex $v$ as a random process that reveals the edges of the resulting foremost tree for $v$ one by one in the order in which they are added.
 We define random variables $Y^v_0 := 0$ and $Y^v_k := \lambda(e^v_k)$, $k \in [n-1]$, where, following the algorithm, $T^v_0 :=(\{v\}, \emptyset)$ and for every $k \in [n-1]$

-By definition, $Y^v_k$ is the earliest time when the foremost tree for $v$ contains exactly $k$ edges, or equivalently the earliest time by which $v$ can reach $k+1$ vertices.
-For $k \in [n-1]$, let $X^v_k$ be a random variable equal to $Y^v_k - Y^v_{k-1}$, i.e., to the \emph{waiting time} between the edges $e^v_{k-1}$ and $e^v_k$.
+By definition, $Y^v_k$ is the earliest time when the foremost tree for $v$ contains exactly $k$ edges, or equivalently the earliest time by which $v$ can reach $k+1$ vertices (itself included).
+We note that since $(G, \lambda)$ is temporally connected, \cref{lem:foremostTree} implies that all $Y^v_k$, $k \in [n-1]$, are finite.
+For $k \in [n-1]$, let $X^v_k$ be a random variable equal to $Y^v_k - Y^v_{k-1}$, \ie to the \emph{waiting time} between the edges $e^v_{k-1}$ and $e^v_k$.
 Clearly, we have

 for every $k \in [n-1]$.